Applying to study

 English Language Proficiency

-English Language Proficiency (ELP) is an admission requirement for Western Sydney University courses.
+English Language Proficiency (ELP) is an admission requirement for Western Sydney University programs.
 All applicants must satisfy this requirement, however not all applicants have to provide proof of proficiency in English.

 This information is for domestic applicants applying to Western Sydney University for undergraduate and postgraduate (coursework) study who are: